rosal3svictor/CSS3/README.md

 # What is CSS?

-CSS (Cascading Style Sheets) is the language we use to style an HTML document, and it describes how HTML elements should be displayed.
+CSS (Cascading Style Sheets) is the language we use to style an HTML document, including variations in display for different devices and screen sizes.
+It describes how HTML elements should be displayed.

-# Why use CSS?

-CSS is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes.

 # CSS Solved a Big Problem